History of slavery: Mongols

 The Mongol invasions and conquests in the 13th century also resulted in taking numerous captives into slavery.
 The Mongols enslaved skilled individuals, women and children and marched them to Karakorum or Sarai, whence they were sold throughout Eurasia.
 Many of these slaves were shipped to the slave market in Novgorod.

 Slave commerce during the Late Middle Ages was mainly in the hands of Venetian and Genoese merchants and cartels, who were involved in the slave trade with the Golden Horde.
-In 1382 the Golden Horde under Khan Tokhtamysh sacked Moscow, burning the city and carrying off thousands of inhabitants as slaves.
+In 1382, the Golden Horde under Khan Tokhtamysh sacked Moscow, burning the city and carrying off thousands of inhabitants as slaves.
 Between 1414 and 1423, some 10,000 eastern European slaves were sold in Venice.
 Genoese merchants organized the slave trade from the Crimea to Mamluk Egypt.
-For years, the Khanates of Kazan and Astrakhan routinely made raids on Russian principalities for slaves and to plunder towns.
+For years, the Khanates of Kazan and Astrakhan routinely made raids on the Russian principalities for slaves and to plunder towns.
 Russian chronicles record about 40 raids by Kazan Khans on the Russian territories in the first half of the 16th century.

-In 1441 Haci I Giray declared independence from the Golden Horde and established the Crimean Khanate.
+In 1441, Haci I Giray declared independence from the Golden Horde and established the Crimean Khanate.
 For a long time, until the early 18th century, the Tatar khanate maintained an extensive slave-trade with the Ottoman Empire and the Middle East.
 In a process called the "harvesting of the steppe" they enslaved many Slavic peasants.
-Muscovy recorded about 30 major raids into Muscovite territories between 1558 and 1596.
+Muscovy recorded about 30 major raids into its territories between 1558 and 1596.

 Moscow was repeatedly a target.
 In 1521, the combined forces of Crimean Khan Mehmed Giray and his Kazan allies attacked the city and captured thousands of slaves.
 In 1571, the Crimean Tatars attacked and sacked Moscow, burning everything but the Kremlin and taking thousands of captives as slaves.
 In Crimea, about 75% of the population consisted of slaves.

-The Vikings and Scandinavia
+Vikings and Scandinavia

-In the Viking era beginning circa 793, the Norse raiders often captured and enslaved militarily weaker peoples they encountered.
-The Nordic countries called their slaves thralls (Old Norse: Þræll).
+In the Viking Age, beginning around 793, the Norse raiders often captured and enslaved militarily weaker peoples they encountered.
+The Nordic countries called their slaves thralls (Þræll).
 The thralls were mostly from Western Europe, among them many Franks, Frisians, Anglo-Saxons, and both Irish and Britonnic Celts.
 Many Irish slaves travelled in expeditions for the colonization of Iceland.
 The Norse also took German, Baltic, Slavic and Latin slaves.
 The slave trade was one of the pillars of Norse commerce during the 9th through 11th centuries.
-The 10th-century Persian traveller Ibn Rustah described how Swedish Vikings, the Varangians or Rus, terrorized and enslaved the Slavs taken in their raids along the Volga River and sold them to slavery in the Abbasid Caliphate via the Volga Bulgarian slave trade and the Samanid slave trade.
+The 10th-century Persian traveller Ibn Rustah described how Swedish Vikings, known as the Varangians or Rus', terrorized and enslaved the Slavs taken in their raids along the Volga River and sold them to slavery in the Abbasid Caliphate via the Volga Bulgarian slave trade and the Samanid slave trade.
 The thrall system was finally abolished in the mid-14th century in Scandinavia.